 For example, you can perform only bodyweight exercises, or you can use dumbbells, kettlebells, battle ropes, medicine balls, etc. This means you can tailor the workout based on your needs and available resources in space.

 Because metcon workouts are dynamic and varied, they may help prevent weight loss plateaus and stagnation in your fitness improvements.

 Metcon workouts aren’t necessarily a panacea or a one-stop solution to getting fitter.
 There are downsides to metabolic conditioning workouts that, include the following:

 Not Beginner Friendly

-In general, metcon training is really only appropriate for athletes who have some experience and base level of fitness.
+In general, metcon training is really only appropriate for athletes who have some experience and a base level of fitness.

 The workouts often involve rapid cycling through advanced moves, and if you don’t have the proper technique down, you can injure yourself.

 Metcon training is primarily geared toward improving cardiovascular fitness and aiding fat loss.